Kathleen Florence Johnson-Bouillerce Mansour ('80)

 Luz Astrid Martínez ('82)

-Luz was born in Cali, Colombia and lived in Haiti before moving to Tennessee where she graduated from Harpeth Hall School for Girls in Nashville.
-Luz was one of the first Departmental Assistant's in the Department of Foreign Languages at TTU.
+Ms. Martinez was born in Cali, Colombia and lived in Haiti before moving to Tennessee where she graduated from Harpeth Hall School for Girls in Nashville.
+She was one of the first Departmental Assistant's in the Department of Foreign Languages at TTU.
 She also taught both Spanish and French in a special summer program for junior high school students -- a program that was a huge success.

-Luz is the Assistant to the Director of International Purchases for Rica Rondo, S.A.
-Prior to that she was Secretary to the Plant Manager.
-Luz writes that she is doing well.
+At last report, Ms. Martinez was the Assistant to the Director of International Purchases for Rica Rondo, S.A.
+Prior to that she was secretary to the plant manager.

 Michael Sorrels ('82)